 In a healthy marriage, both parties agree on the roles of one another.
 For instance, if a woman wants to be a stay-at-home mother and have her husband go to work, both individuals should feel this is best for the household.
 The same applies for who does which chores.

-6. Forgiving and Understanding
+6. Forgiving and Understanding for a Happy Marriage

 In successful marriages, things aren’t perfect.
 Neither of the two people are perfect.
 Therefore, it’s important for both people to learn to forgive and understand.
 In this type of relationships, both people get to a point where they’re very comfortable exposing their weaknesses.